chipoglesby/chipoglesby.github.io/_posts/blog/2022-02-20-google-chrome.md

 1. The Pixelbook Go isn't going to be used to train neural nets, let's be honest.
 It's limited to the processor, RAM and SSD of these machines, so I doubt that will happen.
-3. If my only option for some reason is to run RStudio locally, it can be done, but it's not my first choice.
+2. If my only option for some reason is to run RStudio locally, it can be done, but it's not my first choice.
 Again, you're limited by the specs of the machine.
-4. If you want to edit videos.
+3. If you want to edit videos.
 I don't do any video editing but if I did, I'm not sure it can be done on a Chromebook.
 I'm guessing you could use Youtube Studio or WeVideo.
-5. No Photoshop on Linux.
+4. No Photoshop on Linux.
 First, I should mention that I'm aware of Adobe Creative Cloud, but I haven't used it yet.
 If it works, I probably would just use that and take this one off the list.
-6. Gaming.
+5. Gaming.
 I don't play games and don't know squat about what makes a good gaming machine.
+6. I also can't do any app development in XCode on my Pixelbook, but working in Android Studio may be possible.

 ## Final thoughts
 Computers and web-based apps are quickly moving us back to the [thin client](https://en.wikipedia.org/wiki/Thin_client) model of computing